Rufus For Real

 • Turbinado sugar – sprinkle on top for that crackly, sweet top.

-• Chocolate chips: I stick with semi-sweet chips for balance, but milk, white, or even peanut butter chips all work — and always disappear fast.
-You could even use mini-M&Ms for fun!
+• Chocolate chips: I use semi-sweet for balance, but milk, dark, white, or even peanut butter chips work beautifully.
+Mini chips distribute more evenly if you want chocolate in every bite.

-• Dessert version: Top each muffin with a dollop of whipped cream and a drizzle of maple syrup.
-(Yes I said it.)
+• Dessert mode: Serve warm with whipped cream and a drizzle of maple syrup.
+No regrets.

 banana nut chocolate chip muffins in a muffin tin on top of a striped kitchen towel

-• Fill the cups to nearly the top for bakery-style domed muffin tops.
+• Fill the muffin cups high: Fill nearly to the top for tall, domed bakery-style muffins.
+A slightly thicker batter helps here too.

 a muffin tin of banana chocolate chip muffins sitting on top of a striped dish towel